 The consolidated financial statements are general purpose financial statements which have been prepared in accordance with Australian Accounting Standards (AASBs) adopted by the Australian Accounting Standards Board (AASB) and the Corporations Act 2001.
-The financial report was authorised for issue by the Directors on 1st February 2023.
+The consolidated financial statements comply with International Financial Reporting Standards adopted by the International Accounting Standards Board.
+The financial report was authorised for issue by the Directors on 5th February 2024.